ddsuc3m/uponor-floorheating/README.md

 ### OpenHAB integration

-Coming soon (but using MQTT.. you are on your own!)
+Coming soon (but using MQTT... you are on your own!)